sftpplus/sftpplus-docs/src/doc_source/configuration-auth/ldap.rst

     ``cn=John,ou=det,dc=example,dc=com``.

-    With `bind_dn_type` set to `absolute` (or 'Absolute DN' option in the Local Manager GUI), the value from `bind_dn` is ignored.
+    With `bind_dn_type` set to `absolute` (or 'Absolute DN' option in the Web Manager GUI), the value from `bind_dn` is ignored.

     When set to `absolute`, the end users will need to specify the full DN as part of the username.

-    When `bind_dn_type` is set to `relative` (or 'Append to bind DN' option in the Local Manager GUI), the provided username will be used together with the value configured for `bind_dn` to construct the final DN administered for the LDAP authentication operation.
+    When `bind_dn_type` is set to `relative` (or 'Append to bind DN' option in the Web Manager GUI), the provided username will be used together with the value configured for `bind_dn` to construct the final DN administered for the LDAP authentication operation.